jedbur/jedbur.github.io/_posts/2024-10-29-georgian-elections.md

 Scatter plots of ruling party support against turnout are one common way of identifying signs of voter fraud.
 To make one, take the reported results from every polling station, and plot each report as a dot, with voter turnout (votes cast / registered voters) on the $$x$$-axis, and ruling party support (votes for the ruling party / votes cast) on the $$y$$-axis.

 In a fair election, we would typically expect no correlation between the two -- the proportion of votes each party gets should be (on average) the same regardless of how many people came out to vote in a particular constituency.
-However, observing a positive correlation between the two could suggest fraud took place: if the ruling party is stuffing boxes or sending people to vote multiple times, this will raise the turnout rate in the affected polling stations.
-Since the additional votes then mostly go to the cheating party, their support rate also increases.
+However, observing a positive correlation between the two could suggest fraud took place: if a candidate is stuffing boxes or sending people to vote multiple times, this will raise the turnout rate in the affected polling stations.
+Since the additional votes then mostly go to the cheating candidate, their support rate also increases.
 This technique has been used, for example, in [this political science paper](https://www.pnas.org/doi/10.1073/pnas.1210722109) (as well as [this one](https://doi.org/10.1111/j.1740-9713.2016.00936.x)) to detect systematic irregularities in elections.
 In the case of Russian elections, there is an additional artefact in the scatter plots.
 The below graphic from the Economist shows that on top of the strong turnout-support correlation, the scatter plot of two decades' worth of Russian electoral data features prominent 'gridlines', suggesting that polling stations systematically make up the reported vote totals to fit predetermined rates of turnout and support.

 <div class="row mt-3">
     <div class="col-sm mt-3 mt-md-0">